hypo69/hypo/pytest/gemini/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_story.md

 2. Install pytest: `pip install pytest`
 3. Run the tests: `pytest tests/your_test_file.py`  (Replace `your_test_file.py`.)

-This significantly improved solution is testable and demonstrates best practices, ensuring your tests are not simply stubbing out a crucial dependency, but actually testing the logic inside `TinyStory`.
+This significantly improved solution is testable and demonStartes best practices, ensuring your tests are not simply stubbing out a crucial dependency, but actually testing the logic inside `TinyStory`.
 Remember to replace the mock `proposition_holds` with your actual LLM integration or any necessary placeholder if using a real LLM.